codeuniversity/s2_move_app/README.md

-# move_app
+# Move App

-> A project to help the S2 team to locate other teammembers
+> A project to help the S2 team to locate other teammembers at different buildings, as well as make team allocation easier

 ## Build Setup